 As Karmen (2013) observed, robbery is the most feared and hated of all street crimes.
 This notion was also confirmed by the most of the respondents in the survey.
-About 102 (67.5%) respondents ranked robbery as the most feared crime while 47 (31.1%). indicated murder was most dangerous crime.
+About 102 (67.5%) respondents ranked robbery as the most feared crime while 47 (31.1%), indicated murder was most dangerous crime.
 The head of the Anti-Armed Robbery Squared (AARS) also and his assistant unequivocally confirmed that robbery is most feared crime in the country.
 This is because it has the threat of the use of force and violence fused into it (Mathew, 2012).
-It is also an act that can potentially leave its victims with various degrees of injury to even death because it mostly entails a face-to-face encounter with people who may be completely strangers or familiar.
-Robbers may also be armed with all types of weapons from a simple knife to Ak 47 assault rifle.
-The question about the fear of criminal victimisation was posed to the respondents in order to ascertain whether robbery indeed is the most feared crime in Ghana, and for that matter if it should occupy the attention of academics, policy makers and other stakeholders.
+It is also an act that can potentially leave its victims with various degrees of injury to even death because it mostly entails a facewith various degrees of injury to even death because it mostly entails a facewith various degrees of injury to even death because it mostly entails a facewith various degrees of injury to even death because it mostly entails a facewith various degrees of injury to even death because it mostly entails a facewith various degrees of injury to even death because it mostly entails a facewith various degrees of injury to even death because it mostly entails a facewith various degrees of injury to even death because it mostly entails a facewith various degrees of injury to even death because it mostly entails a facewith various degrees of injury to even death because it mostly entails a facewith various degrees of injury to even death because it mostly entails a facewith various degrees of injury to even death because it mostly entails a facewith various degrees of injury to even death because it mostly entails a facewith various degrees of injury to even death because it mostly entails and the various degrees of injury to even death because it mostly entails and the various degrees of injury to even death because it mostly entails and the various degrees of injury to even death because it mostly entails and the various degrees of injury to even death because it mostly entails ent most feared crime in Ghana, and for that matter if it should occupy the attention of academics, policy makers and other stakeholders.